Freeze-out Forbidden Dark Matter in the Hidden Sector in the Mass Range from sub-GeV to TeV: Experimental constraints on this forbidden model

 At the current LHCb \cite{LHCb:2015nkv, LHCb:2016awg}, a light scalar $S$ is constrained by the detection of the decay $B\to K^{(*)} \mu^+ \mu^-$ with a scalar resonance in the di-muon channel.
 For this case, the number of generated events scales with $\sin^4\alpha$.
 We have used the result given in Fig.~5 of Ref.~\cite{LHCb:2016awg}.

 The $K^+ \to \pi^+ \bar{\nu} \nu$ experimental data at BNL-E949 \cite{BNL-E949:2009dza} can be used to interpret the decay model $K^+ \to \pi^+ S$, where the scalar is long-lived and play as an experimentally unobservable particle.
 The 90\% CL upper limit on ${\rm Br}(K^+ \to \pi^+ S)$ has been set on the mass of $S$ smaller than $260~{\rm MeV}$, where for the narrow range around the $\pi^0$ mass the limit becomes weaker and has a value $\sim 5.6\times 10^{-8}$, compared with the limits that are less than $ 10^{-10}$ at $m_S =100$ MeV and $ 4\times 10^{-10}$ at $m_S \sim200$ MeV.
+Moreover, the reinterpretation of the past PS191 experiment, which is related to $K \to \pi S$, can be further used to constrain $m_S$, especially in the range of $110-150$~MeV \cite{Gorbunov:2021ccu}.
 Since the number of events of the $K^+ \to \pi^+ S$ mode is proportional to $\sin^2\alpha$, we can thus determine the exclusive region in the $m_S-\alpha$ plane as shown in Fig.~\ref{fig:constraints}.
 In addition, the NA62 beam dump experiment does a similar search for $K^+ \to \pi^+ + $ missing energy and can thus give an upper limit on $\alpha$ from the measurement of $K^+ \to \pi^+ S$.
 In Fig.~\ref{fig:constraints}, we depict the region that the future sensitivity of NA62 \cite{NA62:2017rwk} can reach after LHC Run 3, which was estimated in Ref.~\cite{Bondarenko:2019vrb}.

 The bean dump experiments can efficiently detect long-lived light scalars, where detectors are situated far from the fixed target.
 In Fig.~\ref{fig:constraints}, we display the limit of CHARM \cite{CHARM:1985anb} and the projected sensitivity of SHiP \cite{Alekhin:2015byh, SHiP:2018yqc}, both of which were analyzed by Winkler \cite{Winkler:2018qyg}.